List of Formula One broadcasters: United Kingdom, United States, Canada, Australia, and Ireland

+F1 TV is an online streaming platform that offers its own dedicated coverage of Formula 1 race weekends.
+The broadcast is hosted by Laura Winter, James Hinchcliffe, and Lawrence Barretto, with contributions from Alex Jacques, Jolyon Palmer, Ruth Buscombe, Davide Valsecchi, Alex Brundle, and Sam Collins.
+Subscribers can choose between several audio options during races: no commentary, F1 TV's commentary team—typically Jacques, David Coulthard, and Palmer—or a simulcast of Sky Sports F1's audio feed.
+During the 2023 and 2024 British Grands Prix, Ben Edwards stepped in for Jacques, with Palmer co-commentating, as Jacques and Coulthard were on duty with Channel 4.
+For the 2025 British Grand Prix, commentary responsibilities were shared between Channel 4 and F1 TV.
+Will Buxton served as the main host until the end of the 2024 season.

+The official English-language radio coverage of Formula One is produced in the United Kingdom by BBC Radio 5 Live and simulcast in North America via SiriusXM.
+Live coverage of practice sessions, qualifying, and races is available on Radio 5 Live, 5 Sports Extra, and the BBC Sport website.
+Jennie Gow and Rosanna Tennant handle presenting and pit-lane reporting duties, with Tennant standing in for Gow during her recovery from a serious stroke in late 2022.
+The commentary team is led by Harry Benjamin and Ben Edwards, supported by a rotating roster of guest analysts such as Sam Bird, Alice Powell, and Marc Priestley.
+From the 2025 season onward, former world champion Damon Hill will join the lineup, alongside Bird, Powell, and Priestley.

 In the United States, ESPN airs the commercial-free broadcast produced by Sky Sports, with Croft and Brundle on commentary.
-From 2013 until the end of the 2017 season, NBC produced their own broadcast, with now-IndyCar lead commentator Leigh Diffey handling play-by-play alongside Steve Matchett, David Hobbs, and Buxton.
+From 2013 until the end of the 2017 season, NBC produced their own broadcast, with Leigh Diffey handling play-by-play alongside Steve Matchett, David Hobbs, and Will Buxton.

-In Canada, TSN airs the Sky Sports broadcasts with commercials.
+In Canada, TSN airs the Sky Sports broadcasts, albeit with additional opt-outs during the race for commercial breaks.
 TSN's lead F1 reporter is Tim Hauraney.
 In the province of Quebec, RDS broadcasts the race with Pierre Houde, Patrick Carpentier and Bertrand Houle as lead commentators.

 In Australia, Foxtel airs the Sky Sports F1 commercial free coverage.

 Both the Sky Sports and Channel 4 TV broadcasts are also available in the Republic of Ireland.

+Beginning with the 2018 season, Netflix has produced a docudrama that gives viewers an in-depth look at the intricacies of race days and the lives of the drivers and other team officials.
+As of 2025, Formula 1: Drive to Survive comprises 7 seasons.

-United States-Hispanic
+United States (Spanish)

 Univision Deportes served as the official F1 broadcaster for the Spanish community in the United States, with Sergio Rodriguez handling lap-by-lap commentary, Gustavo Roche handling race analysis and Christina Romero handling pit reports.

 Since 2018, the broadcast is covered live by ESPN Deportes, using same crew as ESPN Latin America coverage.